tungd/purescript-ractive/tutorials/COMPONENTS.md

 These two templates describe the DOM-structures nicely but now we need a proper mechanics to combine them together.

-This is how a component definition in PureScript could look like.
+This is how a component definition in PureScript could looks like.

 Our main Ractive instance will be created by using the `ractive` API from *purescript-ractive*.